NetworkBlockDevice/nbd/doc/proto.md

     Defined by the experimental `INFO` [extension](https://github.com/NetworkBlockDevice/nbd/blob/extension-info/doc/proto.md).

-##### Allocation contexts
+##### Metadata contexts

-Allocation context 0 is the basic "exists at all" allocation context.
-If an extent is not allocated at allocation context 0, it MUST NOT be listed as allocated at another allocation context.
+Metadata context 0 is the basic "exists at all" metadata context.
+If an extent is not allocated at metadata context 0, it MUST NOT be listed as allocated at another metadata context.
 This supports sparse file semantics on the server side.
-If a server has only one allocation context (the default), then writing to an extent which is allocated in that allocation context 0 MUST NOT fail with ENOSPC.
+If a server has only one metadata context (the default), then writing to an extent which is allocated in that metadata context 0 MUST NOT fail with ENOSPC.

-For all other cases, this specification requires no specific semantics of allocation contexts.
-Implementations could support allocation contexts with semantics like the following:
+For all other cases, this specification requires no specific semantics of metadata contexts.
+Implementations could support metadata contexts with semantics like the following:

-- Incremental snapshots; if a block is allocated in one allocation context, that implies that it is also allocated in the next level up.
+- Incremental snapshots; if a block is allocated in one metadata context, that implies that it is also allocated in the next level up.
-- Various bits of data about the backend of the storage; e.g., if the storage is written on a RAID array, an allocation context could return information about the redundancy level of a given extent
+- Various bits of data about the backend of the storage; e.g., if the storage is written on a RAID array, a metadata context could return information about the redundancy level of a given extent
-- If the backend implements a write-through cache of some sort, or synchronises with other servers, an allocation context could state that an extent is "allocated" once it has reached permanent storage and/or is synchronized with other servers.
+- If the backend implements a write-through cache of some sort, or synchronises with other servers, a metadata context could state that an extent is "allocated" once it has reached permanent storage and/or is synchronized with other servers.

-The only requirement of an allocation context is that it MUST be representable with the flags as defined for `NBD_CMD_BLOCK_STATUS`.
+The only requirement of a metadata context is that it MUST be representable with the flags as defined for `NBD_CMD_BLOCK_STATUS`.

 Likewise, the syntax of query strings is not specified by this document.

-Server implementations SHOULD document their syntax for query strings and semantics for resulting allocation contexts in a document like this one.
+Server implementations SHOULD document their syntax for query strings and semantics for resulting metadata contexts in a document like this one.

 ### Transmission phase